KDE/digikam-doc/README.md

-Each handbook section start with a .rst file from top level directory and a dedicated sub-directory with the same name including chapters .rst files, a nested **images** sub-directory to host screen-shots, taken in WEBP format, and a nested **videos** sub-directory to host screen-casts in animated Gif format.
+Each handbook section start with a .rst file from top level directory and a dedicated sub-directory with the same name including chapters .rst files, a nested **images** sub-directory to host screen-shots, taken in WEBP format, and a nested **videos** sub-directory to host screen-casts in animated WEBP format.

 For example, the **getting_started** section will be organized like this: